Atlanta Dream vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

 Dream Moneyline and ATS Records

-- This season, the Dream have been the underdog 11 times and won five, or 45.5%, of those games.
+- This season, the Dream have won six out of the 12 games, or 50%, in which they've been the underdog.

-- This season, the Dream have won four of their 10 games, or 40%, when they're the underdog by at least -105 on the moneyline.
+- The Dream have a record of 4-6, a 40% win rate, when they're set as an underdog of +100 or more by bookmakers this season.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.